Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

 In order to properly configure the extended token validation, there are a few steps that should be done:

-1. Clone IDS-Testbed repository from: https://github.com/International-Data-Spaces-Association/IDS-testbed
+1. Clone some of MVD Certification Authority (e.g. Testbed or any other Testbed based)

-2. Go to IDS-testbed/CertificateAuthority and generate key pair for device certificate (ECC) with the next command:
+2. Go to /CertificateAuthority and generate key pair for device certificate (ECC) with the next command:

 ```
 python pki.py cert create --subCA ReferenceTestbedSubCA --common-name ecc-consumer --algo rsa --bits 2048 --hash sha256 --country-name ES --organization-name SQS --unit-name TestLab --server --client --san-name ecc-consumer
 ```

-2. Go to IDS-testbed/CertificateAuthority/data/cert and generate p12 file which will be used in ECC as DAPS keystore with the following command:
+2. Go to /CertificateAuthority/data/cert and generate p12 file which will be used in ECC as DAPS keystore with the following command:

 ```
 openssl pkcs12 -export -out ecc-consumer.p12 -inkey ecc-consumer.key -in ecc-consumer.crt -certfile ReferenceTestbedCA.crt